8ta4/blog/drafts/Seeking a Pronunciation Grader That Allows Any Word, No Typing Required.md

    - Doesn't give me a score of how close I am to the ideal pronunciation

-I'm using English as an example here, but this could work for any language.
+I'm using English as an example, but this could work for any language.

 If you have any suggestions, let me know!